 - The waterfall model divides the entire process of software development into definite independent stages.

-- Each stage is well defined and produces a precise output which is passed on to the next stage as an input.
+- Each stage is well defined and produces a precise output passed on to the next stage as an input.

 - The stages of the waterfall model are requirement analysis, planning, modelling, coding, testing & deployment.

-- In the requirement analysis, it is expected that the client should specify all the requirements explicitly.
+- In the requirement analysis, the developer expects the client to specify all the requirements explicitly.

-- In the planning stage, the planning is done in the context of scheduling the remaining stages, estimating the cost of each stage, determining the hardware to be used.
+- In the planning stage, the planning is done by scheduling the remaining stages, estimating the cost of each stage, and determining the hardware to be used.

-- In the coding stage, the logical model is implemented by developing small programs which are integrated to form the entire software.
+- In the coding stage, the developer implements a logical model by developing small integrated programs to form the entire software.

-- In the testing stage, the software developed is tested in the customer-friendly environment to verify that there are no flaws remaining in the software.
+- The software developed is tested in a customer-friendly environment to verify that no flaws remain in the software in the testing stage.

-- In the deployment stage, the product or the software is handed over to the client.
+- The product or the software is handed over to the client in the deployment stage.

-So this is all about the waterfall model, despite its drawbacks the waterfall model has been used from years.
-It is good to implement the waterfall model in small projects or where the requirements are specified explicitly and are stable.
+So this is all about the waterfall model; despite its drawbacks, the waterfall model has been used for years.
+Implementing the waterfall model in small projects or where the requirements are specified explicitly and are stable is good.

 AffiliateLabz says